Go Beyond Book Club

 Valentine's Day book suggestions on The Book Club Blogger

-We appear to be book smart and literature savvy but I bet my heart chocolate on it we are indulging in the real sweet stuff behind closed doors.
+We appear to be book smart and literature savy but I bet my heart chocolate on it we are indulging in the real sweet stuff behind closed doors.
 Even so, bodice ripper romances may be out of the question for some but it's good to find that happy middle especially for Valentine's Day.

-The Nightingale by Kristin Hannah a story on WWII and survival will resemble something more like V-Day but so far it's reading more like D-Day.
+In the meantime, as I embrace my book type, The Celebrator, the hopeless romantic in me is truly hoping this month's book pick, The Nightingale by Kristin Hannah a story on WWII and survival will resemble something more like V-Day but so far it's reading more like D-Day.
 So far...

 Romance novels taboo in book club?